matyldab97/hiv-ewes-ihme-era5/README.md

-# PLHIV exposure to extreme weather events in sub-Saharan Africa
+# People living with HIV exposure to extreme weather events in sub-Saharan Africa

 Analysis code for estimating the number of people living with HIV (PLHIV) in sub-Saharan Africa (SSA) exposed to heatwaves, extreme rainfall and drought in 2018,